1. Name and contact details of the controller and the company data protection officer

 Please send your application documents exclusively to firstname.lastname@example.org.

 Send us your application documents in encrypted form only.
-You can download the PGP encryption key from our website.
-To agree on attachment encryption using 7-zip, please contact the data protection officer.
+You can download the PGP encryption key here.
+To agree on attachment encryption using 7-zip, please contact email@example.com or call us.

 The personal data contained in your application documents will be forwarded to the personnel officer of the law firm.
 They are stored in the firm’s internal data processing systems for the purpose of processing your evaluation.
 The data will only be made available to employees in charge of the application process.